Kirby, Ontario

 Kirby is a rural hamlet located in the Municipality of Clarington in Durham Region in Ontario, Canada.
 On Highway 35/115, it is north of Orono, approximately a 45-minute drive east of Toronto.
 The community is named for Kirkby, North Yorkshire.

 The hamlet also features the Kirby United Church, although services are not held there anymore.

 Schools

-Kirby Public School is the elementary school in the area.
-In 2017, Kirby School was absorbed by Orono Public School.
+Kirby Public School was the elementary school in the area.
+In 2017, Kirby School was absorbed by Orono Public School after the board voted to close the school in Kirby.
+The building remains used by the school board.